krisvesely/EventTrackerProject/README.md

 - Aggregated project data and presented a summary preceding the representation of filtered event objects: users can select all projects with a boolean `isActive` field set to true, and view the correlated project count and the sum of the contract values.

+## Angular Front End

+### Technologies Used

+- Angular
+- Bootstrap

+### Lessons Learned

+- Created components that called service methods to display database information.
+- Sent asynchronous requests using HttpClient to interact with the RESTful API.
+- Employed Angular directives to bind models to form inputs.
+- Used built-in pipes to formate displayed data for currency and dates; injected a custom pipe to allow the user to display all projects or only active projects, and to display an active projects count.
+- Employed routing to direct component display and navigation by url; passed data using route params.